LearnersGuild/partners/Operating-Model/GTD/Daily-weekly-monthly-annual-reviews.md

 Please reach out to the [GTD Coach](https://glassfrog.holacracy.org/roles/4477015) if you're having resistance or trouble building these habits.

-Learner's Guild's assumption is that you're committing to these practices unless you let the Coach know otherwise.
+LG's assumption is that you're committing to these practices unless you let the Coach know otherwise.